Umuzi-org/tech-department/content/projects/django-airbnb-clone/users-can-make-bookings/_index.md

 ---
-title: CloudBnb - Users can make bookings
+_db_id: 540
+available_flavours:
+- django
+content_type: project
+from_repo: projects/django-airbnb-clone/intro
 prerequisites:
   hard:
   - projects/django-airbnb-clone/intro
   - projects/django-airbnb-clone/property-model-and-admin-panel
   - projects/django-airbnb-clone/property-search
   - projects/django-airbnb-clone/user-registration
   soft: []
+ready: true
 submission_type: continue_repo
-from_repo: projects/django-airbnb-clone/intro
-ready: true
-available_flavours:
-  - django
+title: CloudBnb - Users can make bookings
 ---

 Once a user has found where they would like to stay, they can make a booking.